Since March 2019, Circle of Sparks has held in-person and online Playback Improv Theater shows and workshops including:

 The project’s mission is to foster connection between people through improv theater.
 Enacting the stories of others provides an opportunity to increase understanding of one another.
 Theater allows us to move beyond talking and get into action.

-Director and producer Elaine Molinaro, actor and musician Laura Hoffman and actor and writer Nadine Bernard have trained at the Centre for Playback Theatre to learn this improv method from company founders Jonathan Fox and Jo Salas who were inspired by improv theater, oral history and the psychodrama work of Jacob Moreno.
+Director and producer Elaine Molinaro and actor and musician Laura Hoffman have trained at the Centre for Playback Theatre to learn this improv method from company founders Jonathan Fox and Jo Salas who were inspired by improv theater, oral history and the psychodrama work of Jacob Moreno.

 Playback Theatre has been used as a forum for the exchange of diverse experiences including racial conflict and reconciliation; incarcerated men and women; immigrant and refugee experiences; youth concerns with bullying; interactions with the police; diversity and conduct in the workplace and more.
-In their Circle of Sparks project Elaine, Laura and Nadine hope to explore these themes and others in this time of pandemic and protest.
+In their Circle of Sparks project Elaine and Laura hope to explore these themes and others in this time of pandemic and protest.

-Company members: Debra Caplan, Donna Dimino, Richard Douglass, Jill Falozi, Sheri Glorioso, Beth Haessig, Elizabeth Kaplan, Alyson Linefsky, Michael McMahon, Arthur Gregory Pugh, Lindsey Sherwin, Joseph Smith, Linda Wielkotz, Cecile Williams, Jessica Wolf
+Company members: Nadine Bernard, Debra Caplan, Donna Dimino, Richard Douglass, Jill Falozi, Carlo Fiorletta, Sheri Glorioso, Beth Haessig, Alison LeBrun, David Leegrand, Ron Leir, Alyson Linefsky, Michael McMahon, Arthur Gregory Pugh, Lindsey Sherwin, Joseph Smith, Linda Wielkotz, Cecile Williams, Jessica Wolf